By: Team W16-3 Since: Sep 2018 Licence: MIT

 3.7.1.
 Current implementation

-The find mechanism is facilitated by FindCommand
+The find mechanism is facilitated by FindCommand, FindCommandParser and PersonContainsKeywordPredicate.

-implements Predicate
+implements Predicate.

-The key operation implemented is FindCommand#execute
+The key operation implemented is FindCommand#execute.

 Given below is an example usage scenario and how the find command mechanism behaves at each step.

 Step 1.
-The user wants to find all Person
+The user wants to find all Person whom have a friends Tag, with Name either Alex or Bernice by

-executing find n/Alex n/Bernice t/friends
+executing find n/Alex n/Bernice t/friends.

-will parse the input and verify that is it valid before creating a
+Step 2.
+FindCommandParser will parse the input and verify that is it valid before creating a

-, which is passed into FindCommand
+PersonContainsKeywordsPredicate, which is passed into FindCommand.
+Then, FindCommand is returned.

 -